eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/extensions/_ext-content.md

 ### API

-The service `OrientDbProvider` is provided to access databases using its `getDatabase(name: String)` method.
+The service `GraphDbProvider` is provided to access databases using its `getDatabase(name: String)` method.
 Each database is uniquely named and the same database object is returned on subsequent invocations.

-A listener is registered that will shutdown all Orient databases on application exit.
+A listener is registered that will shutdown all databases on application exit.